ZupIT/horusec/README.md

 ## **Usage**
 ### **CLI Usage**
-To use horusec-cli and check the application's vulnerabilities, use the following command:
+To use Horusec-CLI and check the application's vulnerabilities, use the following command:
 ```bash
 horusec start -p .
 ```